 Able to support different heights and weights, and featuring a vinyl foam that adapts to the body.
 It’s one of the rare tables that works just as well on nearly every body type.

-It’s constructed with robust tubular steel and completed with loads of safety features, ensuring you feel secured and comfortable when inverting.
+It’s constructed with robust tubular steel frame and completed with loads of safety features, ensuring you feel secured and comfortable when inverting.

 Well-built, safe, and comfortable, it seems that this table ticks all the boxes.
 But how does it compare to much cheaper models?
 Is it worth the money?
 You’ll find out everything you need to know in our comprehensive review.